Boosting Resources for Tracheostomy Care at Home (BREATHE)

 Detailed Description

 The study is focused on a rare and medically complex population of children with tracheostomies.
 The study is a Type I hybrid effectiveness-implementation study using a pragmatic randomized trial at six participating sites.
-The goal of this trial is to advance our understanding of how to best support caregivers of children with tracheostomies who are caring for their child at home.
+The goal of this trial is to advance the understanding of how to best support caregivers of children with tracheostomies who are caring for their child at home.
 The main question[s] it aims to answer are:

 Caregiver participants will randomly assigned to the Comparator arm (gold standard discharge program) or to the Intervention arm (gold standard program with other components).
 Caregiver participants will complete three surveys over the course of 6 months.
-We will test two main hypotheses: the Intervention arm will have (1) significantly lower caregiver burden at 4 weeks post discharge (primary outcome) and (2) significantly lower readmissions or emergency room visits at 6 months post discharge than the Comparator arm.
+The investigators will test two main hypotheses: the Intervention arm will have (1) significantly lower caregiver burden at 4 weeks post discharge (primary outcome) and (2) significantly lower readmissions or emergency room visits at 6 months post discharge than the Comparator arm.

-We will also survey pediatricians of participating patients at 6 months post discharge and examine whether intervention arm pediatricians have higher satisfaction with discharge communication than those in comparator arm.
+The investigators will also survey pediatricians of participating patients at 6 months post discharge and examine whether intervention arm pediatricians have higher satisfaction with discharge communication than those in comparator arm.

 Study Type